-HCV Infection with Special Conditions Agent Additional Requirements Hepatocellular carcinoma awaiting liver transplantation AND meets Milan Criteria [§] Post Liver Transplant Restricted to specialist (includes consultation with specialist) and products with FDA-approved indication Decompensated cirrhosis (Child Pugh B or C) Restricted to FDA-approved products with labeled Mixed Genotype indication Youth ages 3 up to 18 years Previously treated with both an NS3/4A PI and an NS5A inhibitor Unable to use preferred agent due to clinical contraindication (GT1 and GT4) Authorized Generic sofosbuvir 400/ ledipasvir 90 or Zepatier (for FDA approved indication) Documentation of the specific clinical contraindication must be submitted with authorization request.
-Unable to use preferred agent due to clinical contraindication (GT2 and GT3) Authorized Generic sofosbuvir 400/ velpatasvir 100 (for FDA approved indication)
+Table 2 HCV Infection with Special Conditions Agent Additional Requirements Hepatocellular carcinoma awaiting liver transplantation AND meets Milan Criteria [§] Restricted to specialist (includes consultation with specialist) and products with FDA-approved indication Post Liver Transplant Restricted to FDA-approved products with labeled indication Decompensated cirrhosis (Child Pugh B or C) Mixed Genotype Youth ages 3 up to 18 years Previously treated with both an NS3/4A PI and an NS5A inhibitor

-[†]Prescribers are advised to review FDA approved labeling and other available clinical resources when determining appropriate regimens based on contraindications and warnings including clinically relevant drug-drug and drug-disease interactions as well as considerations for HIV/HCV co-infected individuals to ensure appropriate monitoring schema are taken into consideration. $^{\$}$ Milan criteria: In single hepatocellular (HC) carcinomas, tumor ≤ 5 cm in diameter, OR in multiple HC carcinomas, no more than 3 tumor nodules, each ≤ 3 cm in diameter, AND No extrahepatic manifestations of the cancer or evidence of vascular invasion of tumor.
+[†]Prescribers are advised to review FDA approved labeling and other available clinical resources when determining appropriate regimens based on contraindications and warnings including clinically relevant drug-drug and drug-disease interactions as well as considerations for HIV/HCV co-infected individuals to ensure appropriate monitoring schema are taken into consideration. [§]Milan criteria: In single hepatocellular (HC) carcinomas, tumor \leq 5 cm in diameter, OR in multiple HC carcinomas, no more than 3 tumor nodules, each \leq 3 cm in diameter, AND No extrahepatic manifestations of the cancer or evidence of vascular invasion of tumor.